 518-463-4741 ext.
 20

 Natalya has been with NASW-NYS since 2007.
-She started out as a part time bookkeeper while earning her bachelor degree in Accounting at Siena College.
-Since 2011, she has worked full time as the Chapter Accountant and handles responsibility of all financials of the organization.
+She started out as a part-time bookkeeper while earning her bachelor degree in Accounting at Siena College.
+Since 2011, she has worked full time as the Chapter Accountant and handles the responsibility of all financials of the organization.

 Natalya is passionate about gardening, baking, and traveling.
 In her spare time, she loves spending time with her four children and granddaughter.